blhagadorn/kronos/README.md

-# Kranos
+# Kronos
-Kranos is a WASM filter for Envoy intended to add header security inspired by [HelmetJS](https://helmetjs.github.io/) when serving content to the browser with response headers.
+Kronos is a WASM filter for Envoy intended to add header security inspired by [HelmetJS](https://helmetjs.github.io/) when serving content to the browser with response headers.

 ## Installation
 To deploy via glue and `wasme`: